 The concept of the inspection robot has been modelled as shown in Fig. 1.
 The robot can move on a vertical plane and inspect the blade with a two degree of freedom arm while holding the inspection tool with a gripper.
 The robot consists of a chassis, shock absorbers, motors for climbing, motors for the two arms, slider, gantry plates and hinges.

 The robot chassis is made from aluminium profile 2020 of length 290 mm and width 150 mm as shown in Fig. 2.
 The length of the chassis is chosen according to the dimensions of motors and magnets.
-The width of the chassis is chosen according to the dimension of the two arms carrying the inspection tools and inspected blade.
+The width of the chassis is chosen according to the dimension of the two arms carrying the inspection tools and the inspected blade.
 The chassis base consists of four bars connected with internal L-joints and external three side joints.
-In the middle of the robot base, two bars with length 110 mm are placed to be used for holding the back plate with permanent magnets mounted on the back plate.
-The aluminium profile is chosen for its light weight structure and rigidity in resisting the bending of the chassis due to strong magnetic adhesion force.
+In the middle of the robot base, two bars with length 110 mm are placed which are used to hold the back plate with permanent magnets mounted on the back plate.
+The aluminium profile is chosen for its light weight structure and rigidity in resisting the bending of the chassis due to strong magnetic adhesion forces.

-The robot is supported with eight shock absorbers to maintain the wheels in contact with the curvature of the tower while it is moving.
+The robot is supported with eight shock absorbers to maintain the wheels in contact with the curvature of the tower.
 A vertical column has been installed on the robot base as shown in Fig. 1 to be used for fixing one end of the shock absorber while the other end is attached to the aluminium profile 2040 that is fixed by a hinge with the base.
 The shock absorbers are adjusted at a certain height with the vertical column, so that the wheels remain perpendicular to the tower surface.

 Two gantry plates are used to move the two arms along the x-axis.
 The gantry plate is designed so that it can hold the motor and the four V-wheels.
 The aluminium profile is placed in the middle between the V-wheels where the motor with a GT2 pulley and belt are used to drive the gantry plate.
 The motion along the y-axis is done in the same way as in the x-axis but with a gantry plate with different dimensions to suit the motors.
 An aluminium bar has been installed with a slider to support the arm while moving with the gantry plate along the x-axis and to avoid bending of the arm when it is extended to its full length.